University-Wide Standards for Graduate Teaching Assistants at Florida State University

 Exceptions

-In unique instances, a Department Chair or Dean may appeal the application of these standards by submitting a request to the Dean of The Graduate School.
+In unique instances, a Department Chair or Dean may appeal the application of these standards by submitting a request to the Dean of The Graduate School (or designee).

 Equivalent Previous Experience and Emergencies